sustechgem/RESnet-py/README.md

 #### Note：

+This code only requires Numpy and Scipy for scientific computing and Matplotlib for data visualization.
+There are no specific requirements for the package version.

-This code solves large sparse matrices by calling the MKL PyPardiso interface PyPardiso.py, and a testing code can be found in PyPardisoExample.py.
+The current code implementation solves large sparse matrices by calling the MKL PARDISO interface PyPardiso.py; a testing script PyPardisoExample.py is provided along with the interface function.
-PyPardiso.py is made available by Wang Ke.
+The PARDISO solver comes with the package "mkl" as part of the standard installation of Numpy in Anaconda.
+Sometimes a "Segmentation fault" error occurs when calling the mkl library; the problem can be fixed by creating a new environment and freshly installing the recommended package versions (see requirements.txt).